AstroBarker/athelas/README.md

 This will create a directory `bin` in the root directory that contains the executable.

 ## NOTE:
 The build system may not be perfect yet.
-I have hard coded in paths to my libraries for HDF5, LAPACK, and BLAS as cmake had some issues finding them.
-You may overwrite those lines, or comment them out and try to let `find_package()` do the work.

-# In Progress: Kokkos
-Porting to Kokkos to handle data structures and parallelism.
-This will increase code complexity, but ultimately improve performance.
-Currently I have a basic compilation and made dU a View object.
-More work to port other objects to Views.
+Your mileage may vary.

 # Future Work

-- We will want to extend beyond the minmod limiter to something which allows us to retain high order information.
+- Grey M1 radiation
 - Relativistic hydro
-- Parallelism
-- Poisson solver
+- Gravity
-- Multigroup flux-limited diffusion
+- Multigroup radiation

 # BUGS: